 Other seminars focus on aspects of community health.
 These include an introduction to epidemiological methods used in the study of communicable diseases, and lectures on water supply, sanitation and nutrition.
 Seminars are also held on maternal and child health, non-communicable disease, population and reproductive health and health in emergencies.

 One day a week is devoted to parasitology teaching.
 Lectures are followed by practicals in which the laboratory diagnosis of all the major parasitic diseases is taught.
-One day a week is spent at the Hospital for Tropical Diseases, where clinical activities include bedside teaching, small group discussions, and, because the number of clinical cases in the Hospital is often limited, case presentations of "paper cases" derived from recent cases seen at the Hospital.
+One day a week entails clinical teaching, often at the Hospital for Tropical Diseases.
+Clinical activities include problem-based teaching, small group discussions, and, because the number of clinical cases in the Hospital is often limited, case presentations of "paper cases" derived from recent cases seen at the Hospital.

 The course is intensive, without much free time during the three months.
 Sessions start at 09.00 most mornings and teaching continues most days until 17.00 hours.
-Many teaching sessions are shared with students attending a variety of MSc courses at the School, giving DTM&H students the opportunity to mix with students from differing academic backgrounds.
+On Mondays and Tuesdays students undertaking the Masters in Tropical Medicine and International Health join the class (they also take the final exam), giving DTM&H students the opportunity to mix with students from differing academic backgrounds.

 The Accreditation Committee of the American Society of Tropical Medicine and Hygiene has approved the curriculum of the DTM&H course as suitable for doctors training in clinical tropical medicine and travellers' health in the USA.
 Completion of an accredited course and examination is a required part of this training.